vseventer/markmyjourney/content/blog/20170302-one-week-in-albania-the-beaches.md

 <!--more-->

 ## Sarandë
-We had the luck we could stay with a family friend of our hosts, only steps away from the Sarandë promenade and waterfront.
+Lucky for us, we were able to stay at a family members’ beach house in Sarandë, which was only steps away from the waterfront.  had the luck we could stay with a family friend of our hosts, only steps away from the Sarandë promenade and waterfront.
 Especially at night, this area becomes alive; from people enjoying the weather, to kids playing around in the sand.
 Later at night, most restaurants are at full capacity, and the nightclubs are opening up.

 {{< photo "IMG_8043.JPG" >}}